 - Have a small number of speakers (compared to the dominant nations).

-- Are varieties in nations other than the country of origin of the language ('historical heartland') and therefore cannot claim historical rights.
+- Are varieties of nations other than the country of origin of the language (‘historical heartland’) and therefore cannot claim historical rights.

 - Are varieties that were set up during colonial expansion and / or the split of nations of contiguous language areas.